Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 For the skin

 Collagen is essential for the firmness and elasticity of the skin, helping with the regeneration of skin cells and the reduction of wrinkles and fine lines.
-It also improves skin hydration, contributing to a more radiant and youthful complexion.
+It also improves skin hydration, thus contributing to a more radiant and youthful complexion.
 Discover all the benefits of collagen.

 For hair and nails

-Collagen strengthens hair and nails by providing them with the necessary amino acids for their growth and strength.
+Collagen strengthens hair and nails by providing them with the amino acids necessary for their growth and strength.
 Regular consumption of collagen can therefore improve the resilience and appearance of hair and nails.
-To learn more about the benefits of this protein, read our article on why to take marine collagen.
+To learn more about the benefits of this protein, read our article on why take marine collagen.

 For the joints

 Collagen helps maintain the health of cartilage and connective tissues, which is beneficial for the joints.
-It can reduce joint pain and improve mobility, thus contributing to a better quality of life.
+It can reduce joint pain and improve mobility, thereby contributing to a better quality of life.
 To learn more, check out our article on joints and collagen.

 For muscles and bones